Equilibria decomposition-based comparison of reaction networks of Wnt signaling: Introduction

+In our recent study \cite{HLM2024embeddingbased}, we showed strong similarity between the Lee and the Feinberg models.
+Furthermore, the Lee model is mono-stationary while the three remaining models are multi-stationary.
+Hence, we focus on the analysis of the latter three multistationary models: the Feinberg, Schmitz, and MacLean models.
+The reaction networks of the models are given in Tables \ref{tab:reactionsNSandNM} and \ref{tab:reactionsNFandNM}.

-Using the algorithm of Hernandez et al. \cite{HernandezetalPCOMP2023}, which utilizes FIDs, we determine equilibria parametrizations of the networks and infer the network species with absolute concentration robustness (ACR) \cite{SHFE2010}: the Feinberg augmented Lee network has ACR in one species while both the Schmitz and MacLean networks have none.
-This means that the positive equilibrium value of one species of the Feinberg augmented Lee network does not depend on any initial concentrations of all the species and hence, the same for any positive equilibrium.
-On the other hand, the positive equilibrium value of any species of the Schmitz and MacLean networks are dependent on the initial concentrations of some species.
+Using the algorithm of Hernandez et al. \cite{HernandezetalPCOMP2023}, which utilizes FIDs, we determine equilibria parametrizations of the networks and infer the network species with absolute concentration robustness (ACR) \cite{SHFE2010}: the Schmitz and MacLean networks lack ACR while the Feinberg network has ACR in a single species.
+This means that the positive equilibrium of the said species of the Feinberg network does not depend on any initial concentrations of the other species.
+On the other hand, the value of the positive equilibrium value of any species of the Schmitz and MacLean networks are always dependent on the initial concentrations of some species.

-Importantly, direct comparisons of the Schmitz and Feinberg networks with the MacLean network yield new results in three aspects (see Sections \ref{section:Schmitz:MacLean} and \ref{section:comp:FAL:MacLean}).
-First, we introduce a new method for comparing reaction networks (of the same or closely related biological systems), which we call {\emph{Common Species Embedded Networks (CSEN) analysis}} to analyze the structural/kinetic relationships between the embedded networks relative to their set of common species.
-Second, we present another method, which we call the {\emph{Common Reactions (CORE) analysis}} to assess the influence of the positive equilibria set of the CORE subnetwork, i.e., subnetwork containing the common reactions, on the positive equilibria of the original networks or their augmented variants.
-Lastly, we introduce the {\emph{Maximal Concordant Containers of Common Reactions (M3CRs)}} to construct the maximal concordant subnetworks containing the common reactions.

-This paper is organized as follows: Section \ref{constr:analysis:RN} details the construction of reaction networks for the models under consideration.
-Section \ref{section:structural:kinetic:properties} provides a comparison of the basic structural and kinetic properties of the networks.
-Section \ref{sec:comparisonLeeFAL} gives an analysis of the comparison between the Lee and the Feinberg augmented Lee systems, in particular, their embedded networks with respect to their common species and their concordance.
-Section \ref{section:comparison:three:models} compares the Feinberg augmented Lee, MacLean, and Schmitz models in terms of their finest independent network decompositions.
-Section \ref{equilibria:parametrizations} deals with computing the parametrizations of the positive equilibria of the models and their ACR analyses.
-Sections \ref{section:Schmitz:MacLean} and \ref{section:comp:FAL:MacLean} provide comparisons of the Schmitz and MacLean networks, and Feinberg and MacLean networks, respectively.
-Finally, Section \ref{summary:outlook} gives a summary, conclusion, and outlook of this work.